The Contemplative Foundation

 Each man leaves with a single, doable practice for the week.
 Small reps, done daily, beat one heroic effort every time.

-Each week stands on its own page.
-Begin in the Scripture, name the passion that wars against it, lead the conversation, teach the practice, and send each young man out with one small thing to carry into the week.
+Each week stands on its own page — the Scripture, the passion that wars against it, the lesson, the questions, and the practice to carry home.
+Any week prints as a one-page handout straight from your browser.